cypress-io/github-action/README.md

     component: true
 ```

-See the example project [cypress-react-component-example](https://github.com/bahmutov/cypress-react-component-example)
+See the example project [component-test](/examples/v10/component-tests/) and the [example-component-test-workflow](.github/workflows/example-component-test.yml) for more details.

 ### Build app